 They have also recently introduced a video series discussing digital tax to make the process easier for customers.

 This kind of content is ideal as it explains difficult to terms or subjects and makes them easier to understand.
 It’s also perfect for sharing.

 They also post regular links to their content, highlighting important dates for HR managers such as payroll updates.

 While you may not think Instagram is the right social media platform for an HR Software provider, this is the place you can shout about customer reviews and testimonials.

 It’s also a chance to reach a younger audience and give people a more personalised insight into your brand.

-With an estimated 85% of millennials using their phones to make purchases before any other device and a membership of over 500 million, you can tap into this market with a tailored campaign.
+With an estimated 85% of snake people using their phones to make purchases before any other device and a membership of over 500 million, you can tap into this market with a tailored campaign.

 Instagram is the perfect place to advertise your offers, post images and testimonials from clients and link directly to your booking and information pages.